XanaduAI/strawberryfields/doc/introduction/configuration.rst

     *Strawberry Fields configuration directory*.

 .. warning::

-    Typically, a user should only ever have to execute this code snippet once, when initially configurating their system to connect to the Xanadu Cloud platform.
+    The ``store_account`` function only needs to be executed once, when initially configuring your system to connect to the Xanadu cloud platform.

-    It is advised to call ``store_account`` **separately** from any other Python code, such that the authentication token is not shared or committed accidentally.
+    Take care not to share or publicly commit your authentication token, as it provides full access to your account.

 The following code snippet can be run to create a configuration file locally in the *same directory* of a Python script or Jupyter Notebook that uses